Alaska Mortgage Broker/Lender Bond: A Comprehensive Guide

 How Do Alaska Mortgage Brokers and Lenders Renew Their License?

-Mortgage brokers and lenders can renew their license online through the NMLS.
+Mortgage brokers and lenders can renew their licenses online through the NMLS.
 License holders need to simply login to their account to access their renewal application.
 The Alaska Mortgage Broker/Lender License expires on December 31 of each year and must be renewed before the expiration date.

 What Are the Insurance Requirements for the Alaska Mortgage Broker/Lender License?